notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 My advice is:
 - if you have to download your data, try to do it once, asynchronously.
 Do this at the end, after all your GPU computations are done.
-- reach towards the **async** versions first.  -- that way, even though the operation is expensive, it won't block the UI and you can do other non-janky things like letting the user scroll on the page.
+- reach towards the **async** versions first -- that way, even though the operation is expensive, it won't block the UI and you can do other non-janky things like letting the user scroll on the page.
 - if you really really pinky swear have to use the sync version, just take